Transformations API Reference

 from luna_model import Model, Vtype from luna_model.transformation import PassManager, pipelines model = Model() x = model.add_variable("x", vtype=Vtype.BINARY) y = model.add_variable("y", vtype=Vtype.SPIN) z = model.add_variable("z", vtype=Vtype.INTEGER, lower=0, upper=12) model.objective = x + y + z model.constraints += x + y + z <= 3, "c0" model.constraints += x - y - z >= 0, "c1" model.constraints += x + y == 2, "c2" pm = PassManager([pipelines.ToUnconstrainedBinaryPipeline()]) ir = pm.run(model)

-__new__(penalty_scaling: float = 10.0) -> PipelineProto
+__new__(penalty_scaling: float = 10.0) -> Self

-Built-in Passes
+Built-in passes

 BinarySpinPass